-Faculty are encouraged to prepare for the end of Spring 2017 and the start of the upcoming summer and fall terms.
+Faculty are encouraged to prepare for the end of Summer 2017 and the start of the upcoming fall term.

 Below is a list of Blackboard-related tasks that should be completed at your earliest convenience:

-→ NOTE: For information on when courses become available and unavailable to students, please see the Summer 2017 Session Dates.
+→ NOTE: For information on when courses become available and unavailable to students, please see the Fall 2017 Session Dates.

 - We highly recommend that faculty export Grade Center data from Blackboard to an Excel spreadsheet and archive their Spring 2017 Blackboard courses once you have finished grading and posting grades